MoHoushmand/mo/_sources/quantum_computers/superconducting_qubits/superconducting_qubits.md

 ## Quiz 8: Superconducting qubit

-In this quiz, you will be tested on the content from the three videos on the Introduction to Superconducting Qubits series.
-Questions 1 to 7 are based on the video on the transmon qubit; question 8 briefly delves into concepts introduced in the video on circuit QED.
+In this quiz, you will be tested on the content from the Introduction to Superconducting Qubits series.
+Questions 1 to 7 are based on the transmon qubit; question 8 briefly delves into concepts introduced in circuit QED.

 Question 1: The transmon qubit

-1/1 point (graded)
 A transmon qubit is an example of which of the following?

 - Flux qubit